Integrations

 - Variances surfaced when the claimed amount and the paid amount don’t agree, with enough detail to dispute the short-pay if it’s wrong

-What this gives the provider: confidence that revenue is reflected accurately in the books on the day it’s claimed, not a fortnight later when someone gets around to reconciling.
-It’s also the integration that surfaces the “we claimed X, got paid Y, no one knows why” problem, which is the single biggest cash-flow leak we see in NDIS providers operating without proper instrumentation.
+What the provider gets: confidence that revenue is in the books accurately the day it’s claimed, not a fortnight later when someone gets around to reconciling.
+It’s also the integration that surfaces the “we claimed X, got paid Y, no one knows why” problem — the most common cash-flow visibility gap in NDIS providers without proper instrumentation around their claims.

 Pattern 2 — Operational reporting beyond Brevity’s native views